 We are confident that due to the unique setting and backdrop of the gardens this competition will attract the very best architects from all over the world.
 The competition will last a number of months with a winner being selected towards the end of the summer.
 There will be a number of public consultations and a display of shortlisted designs before the winner is picked.
 Keep informed by following us on social media or subscribing on the website for updates.

-Although the Ross Development Trust are working closely with the City of Edinburgh Council to facilitate the planned changes within the Gardens we are not asking them for any money whatsoever.
 We have a fundraising plan in place to raise money from a number of private sources and are confident we can raise enough to complete everything we have planned.
 We have already received a number of large private donations which are a great start and allow us to begin work immediately.
 If you feel this is a project close to your heart and would like to make a donation to show support then please subscribe on the website or get involved.

 Help Support Us